mw2gd/SPMLSmartWatchFall2022/A2/README.md

-#### Assignment 1 (Weka Classification via Code)
+### Assignment 1: Weka Classification via Code

+Add code to to A1.java's main method
-How to compile:

-    javac A1.java util/MyWekaUtils.java -classpath weka.jar -Xlint
+How to compile: javac A1.java util/MyWekaUtils.java -classpath weka.jar -Xlint

-How to execute:
+How to execute: java A1

-    java A1